Test Drive Unlimited 2: Sequel

 A third Test Drive Unlimited game, officially known as Test Drive Unlimited Solar Crown, was announced on 7 July 2020.
 Unlike the two previous games, it is being developed by Kylotonn (under the name KT Racing) and published by Nacon.
-A teaser trailer dropped in April 2021, with a full trailer released in July 2021 which revealed that the game would release in 2023.
-The game's location is set to take place on Hong Kong Island.
+The game's location is set to take place on Hong Kong Island and later expanded to Ibiza on 24 December 2024, following the game's second season update.
+The game was released on 12 September 2024.